Introduction

 You can do a PhD if you have at least an Upper Second relevant first degree or a relevant master’s.
 You must have in-depth knowledge of your subject area and be able to present a comprehensive research proposal.
 Some people start the PhD straight after completing a master’s, other people work outside academia for a few years and then apply for the PhD.

-Before starting a PhD you could apply for a job as a graduate research assistant where you would support the research of an academic in your department, teach, take part in laboratory work and complete your own research.
-You could also consider completing a PhD part-time whilst in a job.
+Pre-doc work is popular in some disciplines (often quant subjects).
+Before starting a PhD you could also apply for a job as a graduate research assistant where you would support the research of an academic in your department, and complete your own research.
+You might consider completing a PhD part-time whilst in a job.

 Choosing the right programme takes time and research.
-It is important to apply to departments that specialise in your topic.
-Check the research quality assessed in the Research Excellence Framework (REF 2014) and also the quality of the teaching in the department via the Teaching Excellence Framework (TEF) ratings.
+It is important to apply to departments that specialise in your topic and have an excellent reputation for the type of research you want to do.
+The quality of the department is more important than the institution and university rankings can give limited insight into the best place for you to study.
+Check the research quality assessed in the Research Excellence Framework (REF 2021) and the quality of the teaching in the departments in the Teaching Excellence Framework (TEF 2023) ratings.

-You can apply in one of two ways.
-You create the topic yourself, pitch it at your preferred institution in a Research Proposal and hope to gain funding via the institution.
-Alternatively, you can apply to work on a topic which has been agreed between a funding council and an institution and then advertised as a PhD position.
-If you are accepted funding will be assured.
+There are two different types of PhD.
+Usually, the applicant creates the topic, pitches it in a Research Proposal and hopes to gain a place and funding with their preferred institution.
+Alternatively, you can apply to work on a topic which has been funded at an institution and then advertised as a PhD position.
+If you are accepted, funding will be assured and you will do the research agreed between you and your supervisor, part of which will be written up as your PhD thesis.

 We recommend you take time to: